Prof. Kahane igniting the Economic Circle at the 2nd Global GameChangers Impact Lab, San Diego, June 2016

 His main contributions lie in the following areas:

-- No Fault Automobile Insurance.
-A driving force in the introduction of a pure no-fault automobile insurance system (for bodily injuries only) in Israel (1976), Kahane conducted the first feasibility study and the setting of the initial rate structure for this line of business, and provided counsel to a parliamentary committee that was studying the topic.
+No Fault Automobile Insurance.
+He had been among the driving forces in the introduction of a pure no-fault automobile insurance system (for bodily injuries only) in Israel (1975), Kahane conducted the first feasibility study and the setting of the initial rate structure for this line of business, and provided counsel to a parliamentary committee that was studying the topic.
 Later, he was in charge of determining the loss reserves for this line by employing modern and sophisticated actuarial techniques that have been the key for setting no-fault automobile insurance rates in Israel for three decades.